Irfan Husain: Career

 Immediately after graduating in 1967, Husain joined Pakistan's civil service where he remained for the next 30 years, working in a wide variety of jobs, ranging from being on Prime minister Zulfikar Ali Bhutto's speech-writing team in the mid-1970s to being posted as Information minister at Pakistan's embassy in Washington during Benazir Bhutto's first government in 1989–90.

 Husain took early retirement in 1997 to help set up and run the Textile Institute of Pakistan (TIP) as its first president.

 Throughout his working life, Husain continued writing, and remained associated with Dawn on a freelance basis since 1991.

+Death

 Husain revealed in August 2020 that he had been diagnosed with a rare type of cancer.
 "After nearly three years of this barrage, I must confess there are times I wish it would just end quietly without fuss.
 But then I look outside the window and see the flowers, trees and birds in our garden, and I am happy to be still alive," he wrote in the column.

-Husain died in Dorset, England on 16 December 2020.
+Husain died in Dorset, England on 16 December 2020 of a rare type of cancer.

+A noted Pakistani author, newspaper columnist and a filmmaker Javed Jabbar is reportedly quoted as saying, "He was thoroughly forthright, secular, cosmopolitan and liberal".